apache/arrow/docs/source/python/dlpack.rst

 libraries in the Python ecosystem.
 See more about the standard in the
 `protocol documentation <https://data-apis.org/array-api/latest/index.html>`_
-and more about the DLPack in the
+and more about DLPack in the
 `Python Specification for DLPack <https://dmlc.github.io/dlpack/latest/python_spec.html#python-spec>`_.

 Implementation of DLPack in PyArrow
 -----------------------------------

-Producing side of the DLPack Protocol is implemented for ``pa.Array`` and can be used to interchange data between PyArrow and other tensor libraries.
-The data structures that are supported in the implementation of the protocol are integer, unsigned integer and float arrays.
-The protocol has no missing data support meaning PyArrow arrays with missing values cannot be used to transfer data through the DLPack protocol.
-Currently Arrow implementation of the protocol only supports data on a CPU device.
+The producing side of the DLPack Protocol is implemented for ``pa.Array`` and can be used to interchange data between PyArrow and other tensor libraries.
+Supported data types are integer, unsigned integer and float.
+The protocol has no missing data support meaning PyArrow arrays with missing values cannot be transferred through the DLPack protocol.
+Currently, the Arrow implementation of the protocol only supports data on a CPU device.

 Data interchange syntax of the protocol includes